-Ironically, the creators of the hip hop/electro songs "Batman Theme" (1984) by David Wadley, "The Riddler" (1995) by Method Man [produced by RZA], "Batman and Robin" (2002) by Snoop Dogg, and "GATman And Robbin" (2005) by Curtis "50 Cent" Jackson, all worked together on MGM's SOUL PLANE (2004).
+The creators of the hip hop/electro songs "Batman Theme" (1984) by David Wadley, "The Riddler" (1995) by Method Man (produced by RZA), "Batman and Robin" (2002) by Snoop Dogg, and "GATman And Robbin" (2005) by Curtis "50 Cent" Jackson, all worked together on MGM's SOUL PLANE (2004).
 Snoop Dogg and Method Man co-starred in the feature film, while the other three worked behind the scenes; Wadley as Supervising Sound Editor, RZA providing musical accompaniment as the Film Composer, and 50 Cent contributing his single "In Da Club" (co-written and produced by Dr. Dre) to the SOUL PLANE motion picture soundtrack, which was nominated for Best Rap Song at the 2004 Grammy Awards.

 David Wadley wrote, produced and released "Batman Theme," an electro cover of the opening theme song from the classic TV series, shortly after graduating from St. Peter Chanel High School in Cleveland, Ohio.
 He later made the Dean's List as a freshman at Morehouse College.
 Ernest Tidyman, a Cleveland journalist and Oscar-winning screenwriter of THE FRENCH CONNECTION (1971), SHAFT (1971), and HIGH PLAINS DRIFTER (1973), encouraged David to study film production at the School of Visual Arts in New York City.
 He supported himself throughout his college years with various jobs at the The New York Hilton and Towers, The Plaza Hotel and The Waldorf Astoria, where he was given the opportunity to interact with frequent hotel patrons Ella Fitzgerald, James Brown, and Jesse Jackson.
 As a political science major at Hunter College, David interned in Harlem's 15th Congressional District under Representative Charles Rangel.